mautic/user-documentation/docs/categories/categories-overview.rst

 Categories
 ########################################

 Categories are a way to organize Mautic elements.
-They are available for assets, campaigns, emails, focus items, forms, pages, points, social monitoring and stages.
-There are two ways to use categories:
+They are available for Assets, Campaigns, Emails, Focus Items, Forms, Pages, Points, Social Monitoring and Stages.
+There are two ways to use Categories:

 1. Create element-specific categories (e.g. only for assets, emails or forms)
 2. Create global categories for all Mautic elements.